We are very pleased to announce that today Shieko Reto is taking up residency at the first 1-year resident Artist at Risk (AR) at Safe Haven Helsinki.

 When first leaving advertising to become a full time artist, Shieko Reto often took her artwork (small paintings, d.i.y. zines & silkscreen t-shirts) to the infamous Kuala Lumpur Art bazaar called ‘Art for Grabs’.
 This was considered quietly subversive, because this event was often organized by and with feminists, human rights and LGBTIQ activists.
 During her full-time freelancing with local Malaysian Human Rights NGOs and going through a gender & sexuality workshop, she found herself in a position of strength, with activists friends including human rights lawyers.
 This strong support network allowed her work becoming more focused on her life experience as a transwoman in Malaysia.

 In September 2013 she was one of few artist from Malaysia to join the Singapore Biennial.
 In 2013/2014, she received a scholarship from the Nippon Foundation to do research on transwomen’s activism and life in the Philippines and Japan.
 She interviewed and followed a selection transwomen activists closely while in the Philippines, comparing it to Japan, where she organized exhibitions to create awareness of the situation of Transwomen in Malaysia.
 Here drawings, video work and performative work show an acute new awareness of transwomen in Far-East Asia.

 AR-Safe Haven Helsinki is curated by Perpetuum Mobilε (PM), and co-organized by PM and HIAP – Helsinki International Artist Programme.
-The programme is funded by the City of Helsinki.
+The programme is funded by the Helsinki City Cultural Office.